 The Irish Times recently received an interesting letter from a gentleman explaining his experience using local honey which had totally removed his hay fever symptoms for ten years – long enough to verify his claim.
 He explained how, for forty years, he had used conventional medicine to treat his hay fever, without benefit.
 Not to be outdone by a cheap remedy, a consultant immunologist replied with a patronising letter.

-I responded to both letters (below) siding to a large extent with the hay fever sufferer even though I know of homeopathic remedies which would be a better long term answer for the symptoms of hay fever than local honey.
+I responded to both letters (see below), siding to a large extent with the hay fever sufferer even though I know of homeopathic remedies which would be a better long term answer for the symptoms of hay fever than local honey.

 Both Mr O’Deasmhumhnaigh and Dr Conlon make the mistake of assuming honey is beneficial due to its connection with pollen.
 This may not be so as it could be due to some other factor (e.g. honey was an effective treatment for “slapped cheek syndrome”, a viral infection, yet had nothing to do with its connection with pollen).

 Sir, – Dr Conlon, in his letter (July 25th), admonishes Pascal O’Deasmhumhnaigh for “following fashion” by treating his hay fever with honey (Letters, July 20th), despite Mr O’Deasmhumhnaigh having used “science” and “evidence-based” treatments for forty years to no avail, yet finding total relief for ten years now, thanks to local bees.
 In contrast, Dr Conlon confesses his treatments only “manage” symptoms.

 Their exchange raises a few questions for medicine and science.
 First, the scientist, without bias or prejudice experiments, collaborates, gathers information from more than one source,¹ verifies empirically and shares his findings – something like Mr O’Deasmhumhnaigh did.